Best Hiking Trails Near Maggie Valley NC

 Wildcat Falls is a 50-60 foot waterfall located 3/4 of a mile down Flat Laurel Creek Trail.
 The hike is moderate and 1.5 miles roundtrip.
 Very family friendly and nice.

 While out hiking, be sure you have the necessary Day Hiking Essentials.
-Also, there are bears in and around Maggie Valley, and while you probably won't see one, knowing the Black Bear Necessities will really help you, if you do encounter one.
+Also, there are bears in and around Maggie Valley, and while you probably won't see one, knowing the Black Bear Necessities will really help you if you encounter one.

 Top Hikes in the Blue Ridge Mountains